tcdi/plrust/doc/src/try-plrust-with-docker.md

 Giving PL/Rust a try has never been easier with Docker!
 This document outlines what is required to get a functional Postgres + PL/Rust environment running with just a few commands.

-The PL/Rust repository contains a Dockerfile named `Dockerfile.try` that contains everything necessary to spin up and test PL/Rust in a target environment.
+The PL/Rust repository supplies a Dockerfile named `Dockerfile.try` that contains everything necessary to spin up and test PL/Rust in a target environment.

 The following instructions assume a very basic understanding of what [Docker](https://www.docker.com) is and that it is already installed in the target environment.
-If Docker is not yet installed yet, instructions can be found here: <https://docs.docker.com/engine/install/>
+If Docker is not yet installed, instructions can be found here: <https://docs.docker.com/engine/install/>

-1. Check out the PL/Rust code, and switch to that directory
+1. Clone the PL/Rust code, and switch to that directory
-1. From a command line, run the following from the root of the checkout directory (note that `sudo` or equivalent may be required):
+1. From a command line, run the following from the root of the checkout directory (`sudo` or equivalent may be required):
     ```
     docker build -f Dockerfile.try -t tcdi/try-plrust .
     ```